rhopatel/rhopatel.github.io/index.markdown

 &nbsp;

-- I'm an senior undergrad double-majoring in Computational Neuroscience and Statistics & Machine Learning at Carnegie Mellon University
+- I just graduated from Carnegie Mellon University with a double-major in Computational Neuroscience and Statistics & Machine Learning

 - Last fall, I explored the field of DL through the course 11-485/685 Intro to Deep Learning